CACI Spring 2025 Fellows

 - Ryan Hitch

-Ryan Hitch is a first-year PhD student in the Political Science program at the CUNY Graduate Center.
-His research focuses on international security and foreign policy, with an emphasis on alliance politics and the foreign policy strategies of middle powers.
-He holds a Bachelor of Arts from Hampshire College (2016), a Master of Science from the Technical University of Munich (2020), and an Master of Arts in Political Science from the CUNY Graduate Center (2023).
-Ryan is currently a Graduate Teaching Fellow at the City College of New York and has previously held writing fellowships at the Technical University of Munich and the US Military Academy at West Point.
-Ryan aims to incorporate China-related content in his international relations courses at City College.
+Ryan Hitch is a PhD student in the Political Science program at the CUNY Graduate Center, specializing in international security and foreign policy.
+His research focuses on alliance politics and the strategic behavior of middle powers in a shifting global order.
+He holds a B.A. from Hampshire College (2016), an M.Sc. from the Technical University of Munich (2020), and an M.A. in Political Science from the CUNY Graduate Center (2023).
+He currently teaches undergraduate courses on international relations, international political economy, and international security at the City College of New York.
+As a China at CUNY Teaching Fellow, Ryan is incorporating China-related content into his international security course, with a focus on the strategic implications of the Belt and Road Initiative.
+He has previously held writing fellowships at the Technical University of Munich and the U.S. Military Academy at West Point.

 - Chris Harding

-Chris Harding is a PhD at The CUNY Graduate Center.
-He works on the themes relating to capitalism, class, labor, and agrarian life in Mandate Palestine (1922-1948).
+Chris Harding is a PhD student at City University of New York, Graduate Center.
+His work focusses on themes relating to capitalism, class, labour, and agrarian life in 19th and 20th century Palestine.
 In 2024 his work featured in the Biennale De Venezia, as part of South West Bank, Landworks, Collective Action and Sound exhibition.
+Chris will be teaching on the connections between China and the Middle East during the 19th and 20th century, regarding the history of Islam.